 Store at or below 25°C (77°F).
 Protect from light.
 Do not use if precipitate appears.
 Use contents within 4 months of first puncture.

-KETASET (ketamine hydrochloride injection, USP) is supplied as the hydrochloride in concentrations equivalent to ketamine base.
+KETASET (ketamine hydrochloride injection) is supplied as the hydrochloride in concentrations equivalent to ketamine base.

 Each 10 mL vial contains 100 mg/mL.